ripple/validator-registry-api/README.md

 npm run apidoc:build
 ````

-Will generate documentation in the /assets directory
+Will update documentation in the /assets directory

 ## Migrate